bitovi/documentcss/pages/guides/setup.md

     }
 }
 ```
+Now let's break down this configuration:

-### Site Name
+#### Site Name

 From `documentjs.json`:
 ```json
         "styles" : {
 ```

-This name doesn't really matter unless you're configuring more than one site, which isn't covered in this guide.
+This name can be anything unless you're configuring more than one site, which isn't covered in this guide.

-### Source Files
+#### Source Files

 This is how DocumentJS knows where to look for comments and markdown files that it will use to generate the site. `glob` specifies a pattern for this.